8 Ways to Experience the Bay of Fundy

 5. Kayak on the Bay of Fundy Around Hopewell Rocks

-Wait a few hours and soon that same area that you just walked on near the rocks becomes filled with water and waves.
+Wait a few hours, and soon, that same area that you just walked on near the rocks becomes filled with water and waves.
 My dad and I decided to get a new perspective and did a kayaking tour during high tide.
 It turned out to be a real adventure the day we went as the winds were wicked and the waves were powerful.
-It made it hard to maneuver the kayak near the cliffs and rocks, but my dad was a great sport and we muddled our way through it without tipping the kayaking and going for an unwanted swim!
+It made it hard to maneuver the kayak near the cliffs and rocks, but my dad was a great sport, and we muddled our way through it without tipping the kayak and going for an unwanted swim!

 More Info: Baymount Adventures